April 4, 2019

 If there’s a thing that can be easily managed by a machine, it should be.
 Don’t try to do everything by yourself and waste your precious time and energies.

 Another thing 4-hour workweek teaches us is to start outsourcing your work.
 If there’s a task that someone else can do for you (better than you), wait for no further and delegate it immediately.
 For delegating tasks, hire a virtual personal assistant.
 The assistant will look at all the trivial and important tasks for you and will save you ample time to focus on things that matter.

 4. Cultivate the Sense of Selective Ignorance

 You’re working peacefully at your workstation and a small email pop up appears.
 You’re too tempted to check it instantly and you do.
 Now you’re stuck in a continuous cycle of follow-ups.

 When adopting the four-hour workweek, teach yourself to ignore all the unimportant or irrelevant interruptions.
 Don’t check your social media again and again in the name of getting a break.
-The same holds true for all of your emails – what can be conveyed via chat does not need another email response in a long thread – here are some email alternatives you can look into.
+Same holds true for all of your emails – what can be conveyed via chat does not need another email response in a long thread – here are some email alternatives you can look into.
 Stop watching the news for longer times.
 Just go through the headlines, and don’t finish books you don’t feel like reading.

 5. Make a To-Do and NOT To-Do list